 A measurable unit of production created by the activities of a business or organization.
 This can be a good or service delivered, for example the number of people trained, or a by-product.
 Outputs are operational variables that correlate with the ultimate desired social outcome of the venture.

-A metric or statistic used in social science surveys and other research as an approximation to a desired measure that is infeasible or inconvenient to obtain.
+A metric or statistic used in social science surveys and other research as an approximation of a desired measure that is infeasible or inconvenient to obtain.

 Having to do with society, meaning human beings and/or the community.
 Often “social” is used to mean any or all non-financial impacts including environmental and economic.